riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 Miri adds its own set of `-Z` flags:

-* `-Zmiri-disable-alignment-check` disables checking pointer alignment.
-This is useful to avoid [false positives][alignment-false-positives].
-However, setting this flag means Miri could miss bugs in your program.
+* `-Zmiri-disable-alignment-check` disables checking pointer alignment, so you can focus on other failures.
 * `-Zmiri-disable-stacked-borrows` disables checking the experimental [Stacked Borrows] aliasing rules.
 This can make Miri run faster, but it also means no aliasing violations will be detected.